iclanzan/Backup/README.md

 ## Changelog

+**2.1.2**
+- Fixed a bug that was causing Backup to not work on most shared hosts.
+- Fixed a bug that was causing the initial backup directory not to be created.

 **2.1**
 - Added field to enter specific paths to include in the backup.
 - Added ability to specify the day of the week and and the time when to schedule the first backup.